-Sales is all about closing.
-But while following up with leads and completing deals are your sales team’s primary responsibilities, chances are that these activities comprise only a small portion of their daily workload.
-In fact, one survey found that sales reps only dedicate an average of 23% of their time to sales-related tasks, with the remainder going towards meetings, scheduling, researching, and reporting.
-In this guide, you’ll learn how sales automation can benefit your team and how to use the right tools to automate your sales process.
+Sales are all about closing.
+While following up with leads and finalizing deals are your sales team’s primary responsibilities, chances are that these activities comprise only a small portion of their daily workload.

+Sales automation handles the repetitive manual processes that take up time and energy from your sales team, which they could instead spend on talking to leads and closing deals.
+In this guide, you’ll learn how sales automation can benefit your sales department and how to find the right tools to automate your process.

 What is sales automation?

 Sales automation is a method of automating and streamlining repetitive tasks in the sales process with software that frees up your team to focus on selling.
 Using technology like machine learning (ML) and artificial intelligence (AI), sales reps can focus more on connecting with leads and making sales than administrative work.

 You can’t automate the entire sales process, but you make specific tasks like data entry, scheduling, lead scoring, and many types of emails much easier.
 No matter your industry or the size of your company, relieving sales reps from these kinds of tasks will significantly benefit your team and revenue.